CarInsurance.com Insights

 Cheapest car insurance for seniors after an accident in New Mexico

-Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
-The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 47% with one at-fault accident with property damage over $2,000.
+Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
+While the increase varies by insurer, our data show that drivers can expect their premium to jump by 47% after one at-fault accident with property damage exceeding $2,000.

-The increase will generally be in effect for three to five years, so it’s essential to seek the most affordable insurance provider.
-Below, these insurers offer the cheapest car insurance rates for seniors after an accident in New Mexico.
+The increase will typically stay in place for three to five years, so it’s important to find the most affordable insurance company.
+Our data shows that the following insurers offer the cheapest car insurance for seniors after an accident in New Mexico.

 CompanyAnnual rates with 1 at-fault accidentMonthly rates with 1 at-fault accident